aimenabdulaziz/sudoku/README.md

 # CS50 Spring 2022, Sudoku

-## Koding Kegs
+Members:
-Aimen Abdulaziz -> aimenabdulaziz
+- Aimen Abdulaziz -> aimenabdulaziz

-Chibuzo Chiwike -> hack-heart
+- Chibuzo Chiwike -> hack-heart

-Cristian Antonio-Santiago -> Cristian Antonio-Santiago
+- Cristian Antonio-Santiago -> Cristian Antonio-Santiago

-Dara Casey -> caseydara
+- Dara Casey -> caseydara

 Sudoku is a standalone program that can be called with two commands.
 If the command is `create`, then it creates a random sudoku with between 25 and 40 filled cells.
 If the command is `solve`, then it reads a sudoku from `stdin` and prints the solution to `stdout`, along with a message that contains the number of solutions.

 ## Usage
-`./sudoku command` where command is `solve` or `create`
+`./sudoku command`, where `command` is `solve` or `create`

 ## Assumptions
 Specific assumptions are included in the file headings, but here are a few.